zephyrus9/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git is free software distributed under the GPL.
-Creating a new branch is quick.
+Creating a new branch is quick. create a new branch is quick and simple!!